openviess/PyViCare/README.md

 This library implements access to Viessmann devices by using the official API from the [Viessmann Developer Portal](https://developer.viessmann.com/).

+## Breaking changes in version 2.x

+* The API to access your device changed to a general `PyViCare` class.
+Use this class to load all available devices.
+See the example below for how you can use that.
 ## Breaking changes in version 1.x

 * The versions prior to 1.x used an inofficial API which stopped working on July, 15th 2021.
 All users need to migrate to version 1.0.0 to continue using the API.